bantayso/talk2me/README.md

 talk2me
 =======

-A simple WebSocket chat client and server written in PHP using the Ratchet framework and JavaScript (jQuery) with users and rooms support.
-By design no data is ever persisted on the client or server side.
-Chat sessions are not persistent.
+A simple WebSocket chat client and server written in JavaScript, HTML, CSS and PHP.
+By design messages are never logged or persisted anywhere.
+Minimal data about connected users is stored in memory on the server side such as room, username and connection ID.

+Users connecting to rooms can additional supply a secret to encrypt messages.
+Members of the room must also know the secret to decrypt messages.

 View a demo here: [https://vimeo.com/94716053](https://vimeo.com/94716053)